Sloughi: Appearance and description

-The Sloughi's head is long and elegant with droopy ears.
-The body and legs show defined bony structure and strong, lean muscles.
-The skeletal structure is sturdy.
-The topline is essentially horizontal blending into a bony, gently sloping croup.
-The tail is long and carried low, with an upward curve at the end.
+The Sloughi's head is long and elegant, with droopy ears, similar in appearance to a shorter, thicker-set Greyhound.
+The body and legs show a defined bone structure supporting strong, lean muscles.
+The topline is, essentially, horizontal and blends into a gently sloping croup.
+The tail is long and carried low, like many sighthounds, with an upward curve at the end.